Mhoover41/Prediction-of-Product-Sales/README.md

 The purpose of this project is to help retailers increase sales by predicting food items sold at various stores and better understand what affects the sales.

 ![Data Dictionary](https://user-images.githubusercontent.com/127150137/236072592-f1a358bd-42af-4489-945b-95c302f61c96.png)
+# **Exploratory Data Analysis**:
+- During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
+- A barplot was visualized for each categorical column.
+- This gave a good baseline for all of the numeric and categorical columns for univariate EDA.

+# **Explanatory Data Analysis**:

 ## **Key Questions:**